YJazzar/Electron-MediaPlayer/README.md

 - Created a minimal "Database" (not really a database) for managing some of the files that need to be written
 - Created a test implementation in the ```src/test``` folder.
 - Can run the test with the npm script: ```npm run testDb```.
+- Started making the database track the imports performed

 ### 5/12/2020:
 - Made the player controls panel (at the bottom of the screen) extend through then entire width of the application.